Privacy Policy

 • Retention periods in line with legal and regulatory requirements or guidance.

-For example, the period we keep your contact details is dependent on where and how it was used – if on an invoice this may be kept for 7 years following the end of the contract for financial and tax auditing purposes.
+For example, the period we keep your contact details is dependent on where and how it was used — if on an invoice, records are typically retained for 6 years from the end of the relevant accounting period for financial and tax auditing purposes (in line with HMRC requirements and the Limitation Act 1980).
 Conversely the period for which we keep a response to a customer survey you complete would be significantly less.

 If information is used for two purposes, we will retain it until the purpose with the latest period expires; but we will stop using it for the purpose with a shorter period once that period expires.